Council Members

 Click here for a historical list of previous California Arts Council members.

-Chavez was appointed to the California Arts Council by Governor Gavin Newsom in February of 2020.
-Her term expires January 1, 2024.
+Messina Captor was appointed to the California Arts Council by Governor Gavin Newsom in February of 2022.
+Her term expires in 2025.
+Beginning January 1, 2024, she serves as Chair of the Council.

-Vice Chair, Los Angeles
+Vice Chair, Imperial Beach

 Gerald Clarke